 Best Alexa devices Android Central 2021

-We've researched, tested, and reviewed dozens, if not hundreds of devices and have come up with the following list of what we consider the best Alexa devices.
+We've researched, tested, and reviewed dozens, if not hundreds of devices and compiled the following list of what we consider the best Alexa devices.
+With so many options to choose from, starting with the little Echo Dot up to the recently announced Echo 15 with a 15-inch display — it can be tough to sort through it all.
 If you don't already have an Echo smart speaker, we recommend you pick up the Amazon Echo (4th Gen) to get started.
-It sounds great and comes in at a reasonable starting price.
-But, of course, if you already have an Echo and want to see what else is available, well, we've got you covered there too.
+It sounds great and comes in at a reasonable price.
+But, if you already have an Echo and want to see what else is available, well, we've got you covered there too.

 - Best Amazon Alexa smart speaker: Echo (4th Gen) - smart home hub